-Few months ago I made Soft Cut-Out Pumpkin Cookies with Maple Buttercream.
+A few months ago I made Soft Cut-Out Pumpkin Cookies with Maple Buttercream.
 They were so delicious and easy to make.
 Pumpkin made the cookie dough extra scrumptious, perfect for seasonal celebrations.
-And then I decided to adjust the recipe and I baked these easy to make Vanilla Soft Cut-Out Sugar Cookies.
+And then I decided to adjust the recipe and I baked these easy-to-make Vanilla Soft Cut-Out Sugar Cookies.

 - SOFT CUT OUT SUGAR COOKIE INGREDIENTS

 - Vanilla Extract and Vanilla Bean Paste / or use just Vanilla Extract if you don’t have Vanilla Bean Paste

 - Baking Powder